ZIYU-DEEP/Post-Quantum-Crypto-for-Blockchains/README.md

 ```

 ## 🕹 Configure Your Own Testnet
+You may test the efficacy of the encryption using a testnet (instead of the main ETH chain) first.
+Here is a quick intro for testnet configuration.
 1. Register an [Alchemy account](https://www.alchemy.com/).
 2. Follow the [instruction](https://docs.alchemy.com/docs/alchemy-quickstart-guide) to create an [new Alchemy App](https://dashboard.alchemy.com/apps) and get an API key.
 For test, simply select Etherum as the chain and Goerili as the network.
 3. Create an [Metamask](https://metamask.io/) profile for your wallet.